 Call a Local Plumber

-To defrost a frozen pipe without putting you and your tenants at risk, call a professional plumbing technician.
+To thaw a frozen pipe without putting you and your tenants at risk, call a professional plumber.
 A local plumber uses time-controlled pipe thawing equipment that will not damage your pipes by overheating them.

 An expert will apply a comprehensive solution that will: